-Then, again, as to the notoriety which is incurred by literature. - The cultivation of knowledge is a very distinct thing from its publication; nor does it follow that a woman is to become an author, merely because she has talent enough for it.
-We do not wish a lady to write books,-to defend and reply,-to squabble about the tomb of Achilles, or the plain of Troy,-any more than we wish her to dance at the opera, to play at a public concert, or to put pictures in the Exhibition, because she has learned music, dancing and drawing.
-The great use of her knowledge will be that it contributes to her private happiness.
-She may make it public: but it is not the principal object which the friends of female education have in view.
+Then, again, as to the notoriety which is incurred by literature .- The cultivation of knowledge is a very distinct thing from its publication ; nor does it follow that a womap is to become an author, merely because she has talent enough for it.
+We do not wish a lady to write books,-to defend and reply,-to squabble about the tomb of Achilles, or the plain of Troy,-any more than we wish her to dance at the opera, to play at a public concert, or to put pictures in the exhibition, because she has learned music, cancing and drawing.
+The great use of her knowledge will be, that it contributes to her private happiness.
+She may make it public; but it is not the principal object which the friends of female education have in view.
 Among men, the few who write bear no comparison to the many who read.
-We hear most of the former, indeed, because they are, in general, the most ostentatious part of literary men; but there are innumerable persons who, without ever laying themselves before the public, have made use of literature to add to the strength of their understandings, and to improve the happiness of their lives.
-After all, it may be an evil for ladies to be talked of: but we really think those ladies who are talked of only as Mrs. Marcet, Mrs. Somerville, and Miss Martineau are talked of, may bear their misfortunes with a very great degree of Christian patience.

-Their exemption from all the necessary business of life is one of the most powerful motives for the improvement of education in women.
+We hear most of the former, indeed, because they are, in general, the most ostentatious part of literarymen; but there are innumerable men, who, withour ever laying themselves before the public, have made use of literature to add to the strangth of their understandings, and to improve the happiness of their lives.
+After all, it may be an evil for ladies to be talked of : But we really think those ladies who are talked of only as Miss Edgeworth, Mrs Barbauld, and Mrs and William Carrier and a second .
+His 10 -00.50 Hamilton more popular than it is at present.
+Their exemption from all the necessary business of life, is one of the most powerful motives for the improvement of education in women.
 Lawyers and physicians have in their professions a constant motive to exertion; if you neglect their education, they must in a certain degree educate themselves by their commerce with the world: they must learn caution, accuracy, and judgment, because they must incur responsibility.
 But if you neglect to educate the mind of a woman, by the speculative difficulties which occur in literature, it can never be educated at all: if you do not effectually rouse it by education, it must remain for ever languid.
 Uneducated men may escape intellectual degradation; uneducated women cannot.
 They have nothing to do; and if they come untaught from the schools of education, they will never be instructed in the school of events.